 The must-try dish is their Itchy salmon (baked salmon with serrano, spicy crab cilantro, and ponzu).
-Additionally, it’s a cool experience inside the sake bomber’s lounge that includes neon lights, a fish tank, and retro Japanese ads, etc.
+Additionally, it’s a cool experience inside the sake bomber’s lounge that includes neon lights, a fish tank, retro Japanese ads, etc.

 hours: formerly daily, now only on Sundays

 The deal: a reduced version of their earlier-in-the-day happy hour

 Also Check: 54th Street Happy Hour Times Menus

 To be honest, Corridor 44 became my favorite post-COVID.
 It was certainly amazing (and I have many friends who have regulars at this location) however, I actually began to become a regular because Corridor 44 is one of the few places that are offering a truly great happy hour at a dine-in restaurant at the moment.

 A lot of places are not offering HH, but this is definitely one of them!
 You can’t beat the price of $5 champagne cocktails or oysters for just $2 (and those oysters come with the delightful little briny ones everybody enjoys).